adesandr/GliderThrow_Meter/docs/index.rst

 These libraries are in the extra_components directory of the project.

-This project is build using the ESP-IDF 4.0.3 CMake Build System.
+This project is build using the ESP-IDF 5.5.1 CMake Build System.
 Please refer to the `espressif documentation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html>`_ for more information to setup an ESP-IDF environnement.

-.. note:: Take care to build the project with an ESP-IDF framework < v4.1 (tcp_adaptor & event_loop APIs have changed since v4.1).
+.. note:: Take care to build the project with an ESP-IDF framework > v5.0.

 I highly recommend you to use the `Vscode <https://code.visualstudio.com/download>`_ IDE and the `espressif ESP-IDF Vscode Extension <https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension>`_ to build the project.